Foster A Lab

 What am I financially responsible for?

-L.E.A.R.N. will cover all medical expenses for the foster dog.
-Foster homes provide a loving home, premium food, fresh water, healthy treats, and safe toys for the foster Lab.
+L.E.A.R.N. will cover all medical expenses, premium food and other essentials for the foster dog.
+Foster homes provide a loving home, fresh water, healthy treats, and safe toys for the foster Lab.
 (Oftentimes we receive donations of food, toys and other items and they are available to foster homes)

 We recommend keeping a close eye on and crating your foster dog until you know more about their behavior.
 L.E.A.R.N. is not responsible for anything your foster Lab may chew or destroy. (i.e. a couch, your clothes, etc.)